 10. Precision:-

+The human brain is much noisier and less precise than a neural net running on a computer.
+This means the brain basically cannot run the same learning mechanism as a neural net and it’s probably using an entirely different mechanism.
 A consequence of these differences is that Artificial Intelligence today needs a lot of training with a lot of carefully prepared data, which is very unlike to how human intelligence works.
 Neural nets do not build models of the world, instead, they learn to classify patterns, and this pattern recognition can fail with only small changes.
 A famous example is that you can add small amounts of noise to an image, so small amounts that your eyes will not see a difference, but an artificially intelligent system might be fooled into thinking a turtle is a rifle.

 Neural networks are also presently not good at generalizing what they have learned from one situation to the next, and their success very strongly depends on defining just the correct “loss function”.
 If you don’t think about that loss function carefully enough, you will end up optimizing something you didn’t want.
 Like this simulated self-driving car trained to move at constant high speed, which learned to rapidly spin in a circle.